sulir/jdk-study/README.md

 ## Study Replication

 Before running the scripts, make sure you have the Python virtual environment activated (`source .venv/bin/activate`).
-Create an empty directory, e.g., `data` and place `github.csv` from the Zenodo repository into it.
+Create an empty directory, e.g., `data` and place `github.csv` from the [data repository](https://doi.org/10.5281/zenodo.15232717) into it.

 To execute the whole study, run the following command: